 Monitoring and Reporting Requirements

 The Order includes monitoring and reporting requirements in section VIII.
 These requirements are necessary to determine compliance with the Order for the protection of water quality and beneficial uses.
-The San Diego Water Board estimates that compliance with the monitoring and reporting requirements will cost approximately $350,000 to 400,000.
+The San Diego Water Board estimates that compliance with the monitoring and reporting requirements will cost approximately $56,000.
 The burden, including costs, of the required reports bear a reasonable relationship to the need for the reports and the benefits to be obtained from the reports.

 California Environmental Quality Act

 The City of San Diego is the lead agency (Lead Agency) under the California Environmental Quality Act (CEQA) (Public Resources Code section 21000 et seq.) section 21067, and CEQA Guidelines (California Code of Regulations, title 14, sections 15000 et seq.) section 15367.
+The Lead Agency has determined that the Project is consistent with the Uptown Community Plan Update Program Environmental Impact Report (SCH No. 2016061023) (PEIR) and has prepared a consistency determination pursuant to CEQA Guidelines section 15183.
+The Lead Agency will file a notice of determination when the Project is approved.

+Under CEQA Guidelines section 15183, no additional CEQA review is necessary for projects consistent with the development density established by existing zoning, community plan, or general plan policies for which an EIR was certified, except as might be necessary to examine whether there are project-specific significant effects which are peculiar to the project or its site.
+In its consistency determination, the Lead Agency has determined that (1) there are no significant environmental effects that are peculiar to the project or the parcel on which the project would be located, (2) there are no significant effects of the project that were not analyzed as significant effects in the PEIR, (3) there are no potentially significant off-site impacts or cumulative impacts which were not discussed in the PEIR, and (4) there are no previously identified significant impacts which, as a result of substantial new information which was not known at the time the EIR was certified, are determined to have a more severe adverse impact than discussed in the prior EIR.

-The Lead Agency has determined that the Project is exempt from review under CEQA pursuant to CCR, title 14, section 15061 and has filed a notice of exemption (NOE; SCH No. 2020060453) on [DATE PENDING], 2021The San Diego Water Board is a Responsible Agency under CEQA (Public Resources Code, section 21069; CEQA Guidelines section 15381).
+The San Diego Water Board is a Responsible Agency under CEQA (Public Resources Code, section 21069; CEQA Guidelines section 15381).
 As a Responsible Agency, the San Diego Water Board is “responsible for considering only the effects of those activities involved in a project which it is required by law to carry out or approve.”
-The San Diego Water Board has reviewed and considered impacts to water quality in the Lead Agency’s independently finds that the Project as proposed will not have a significant effect on resources within the San Diego Water Board’s purview.
-Specifically, the issuance of this Order and the activities described herein meet the exemption criteria under CCR, title 14, section 15333.
-Additionally, the San Diego Water Board concludes that no exceptions to the CEQA exemption apply to the activities approved by this Order.
+(Public Resources Code section 21002.1(d)) The San Diego Water Board has reviewed and considered impacts to water quality in the Lead Agency’s PEIR and consistency determination.
+The San Diego Water Board finds that the PEIR and consistency determination prepared by the Lead Agency address the Project’s impacts within the scope of the Board’s jurisdiction and no additional environmental review is required (CEQA Guidelines, sections 15096(f), 15162, 15163, 15183).
+The San Diego Water Board independently finds that the Project as proposed will not have a significant effect on resources within the San Diego Water Board’s purview.
 The Order requires implementation of waste discharge requirements.
-The San Diego Water Board finds that compliance with the conditions in the Order will reduce impacts to water quality to less than significant because implementation of BMPs will ensure that the Project complies with applicable water quality objectives The San Diego Water Board will file a notice of exemption in accordance with CEQA Guidelines section 15096(i).
+The San Diego Water Board finds that implementation of BMPs and compliance with the conditions in the Order will ensure that the Project complies with applicable water quality objectives, and thus any impacts to water quality will be less than significant.
+The San Diego Water Board will file a notice of determination in accordance with CEQA Guidelines section 15096(i).

 Executive Officer Delegation of Authority